sixcious/infy-scroll/README.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ## About
-Infy Scroll is an extension in beta that lets you add customized infinite scrolling to websites.
+Infy Scroll is an extension in beta that can auto-load the next page and let you add customized infinite scrolling to websites.
 It's also compatible with the AutoPagerize Database, which means it supports thousands of websites automatically.
 Infy supports 4 different actions and 4 different append modes so you can customize each site's infinite scrolling to how you want it to be.
 Infy understands both CSS Selector and XPath rules for finding next links.
 It can also increment URLs and perform special actions, like clicking "Load More" buttons.
 You can save your settings for each URL and Infy will auto-activate the next time you visit them.

 ## Features
 - 4 Actions: Next Link, Increment URL, Click Button, URL List